-An emergency fund is money that you set aside for worst-case-scenarios.
+An emergency fund consists of money that you set aside for worst-case-scenarios.
 If you get laid off from work, if your car’s engine breaks or if your home’s furnace explodes, this emergency fund will save the day.
 It’s your safety net.

 Many people make the mistake of thinking that their credit card should be used for emergencies.
 Credit cards should never be used as a safety net.
 Credit card debt creates problems; it doesn’t solve problems.

 Retirement savings is nearly tied with an emergency fund as your highest-priority savings goal.

-Many parents make the mistake of prioritizing saving for their children’s college fund instead of saving for their retirement.
+Many parents make the mistake of prioritizing saving for their children’s college funds instead of saving for their retirement.
 While it’s natural to want to pay for your kids’ college, this is a huge mistake.

-Remember: students can take out student loans.
-You can never take out a ‘retirement loan.’
+Remember: Students can take out student loans.
+You can't take out a "retirement loan."

 Repay Your Credit Cards

-If you have high-interest credit card debt, you should keep a minimum of $1,000 on hand in an emergency fund and save at least a baseline amount towards your retirement.
+If you have high-interest credit card debt, you should keep a minimum of $1,000 on hand in an emergency fund and save at least a baseline amount toward your retirement.
 Apply the rest of your savings towards repaying your credit card debt.
 If you're not budgeting yet, learn how to create your first budget so that you can track all of these goals.

 Some experts disagree with the $1,000 suggestion.
-They argue that even people with high-interest credit card debt should save 3 to 6 months of living expenses before they repay their debts.
+They argue that even people with high-interest credit card debt should save three to six months of living expenses before they repay their debts.